Doing business with the Council

 The majority of goods and services contracts that are competitively tendered by us are governed by the following financial thresholds:

-• Between £50,001 and GPA threshold - invitation to tender by advertisement or select list, or use framework/consortium
+- Between £100,001 and GPA threshold - invitation to tender by advertisement or select list or use of a compliant framework

 Contracts Register